-- National and Local policy should be within the Travel Plan - Interim TPC contact details should be provided if no official TPC has been appointed yet - Secondary contact required for any personnel changes to the main contact - Statement of commitment that is signed from the developer stating that they are commitment to implementing a successful travel plan - Give an estimated amount of time the TPC role is expected to be allocated per month and the frequency the TPC would be on-site - Due to the size of the development the Travel Plan should have a steering group with the following: Name, Frequency of meetings and the key stakeholders to attend the meetings. - High speed broadband should be provided to allow homeworking - A minimum of £50 per flat and £100 per house is required to be given to each dwelling in sustainable travel vouchers - Once known detailed parking information including cycle parking should be added to the travel plan - Baseline survey multi-modal survey should be completed for the baseline survey.
+As an outline application stage, the Travel Plan sets out the framework that the overall objectives and measures for the site.
+However, an updated Travel Plan would be required during the detailed planning stages to address the following outstanding information:

+• National and Local policy should be within the Travel Plan

+• Interim TPC contact details should be provided if no official TPC has been appointed yet

+• Secondary contact required for any personnel changes to the main contact

+• Statement of commitment that is signed from the developer stating that they are commitment to implementing a successful travel plan

+• Give an estimated amount of time the TPC role is expected to be allocated per month and the frequency the TPC would be on-site

+• Due to the size of the development the Travel Plan should have a steering group with the following: Name, Frequency of meetings and the key stakeholders to attend the meetings.

+• Highspeed broadband should be provided to allow homeworking

+• A minimum of £50 per flat and £100 per house is required to be given to each dwelling in sustainable travel vouchers

+• Once known detailed parking information including cycle parking should be added to the travel plan

+• Baseline survey - multi-modal survey should be completed for the baseline survey.
 The date of baseline monitoring should be agreed with HCC but would be expected to be done around 200 occupations.

-- Monitoring: should also refer to HCC Travel Plan guidance and multi-modal counts should also be part of the annual monitoring - Says monitoring would be done for 5 years, due to the size of the development monitoring should be undertaken annually from baseline until 5 years after full occupation. - The Travel plan should undergo a full review annually after monitoring - The Travel Plan should mention that it would be secured via S106 with an evaluation and support contribution of £1,200 annually for the period of the Travel Plan. - The Travel Plan must be secured by S106 with an evaluation and support contribution of £1,200 per annum for the period of the Travel Plan, the Travel Plan should be implemented from first occupation until 5 years post full occupation.
+• Monitoring: should also refer to HCC Travel Plan guidance and multi-modal counts should also be part of the annual monitoring

+• Says monitoring would be done for 5 years, due to the size of the development monitoring should be undertaken annually from baseline until 5 years after full occupation.

+• The Travel plan should undergo a full review annually after monitoring

+• The Travel Plan should mention that it would be secured via S106 with an evaluation and support contribution of £1,200 annually for the period of the Travel Plan.

+The Travel Plan must be secured by S106 with an evaluation and support contribution of \pounds 1,200 per annum for the period of the Travel Plan, the Travel Plan should be implemented from first occupation until 5 years post full occupation.
 The relevant contribution would be calculated on the estimated build rate.

-Given the scale and location of the development, as part of a Section 106 agreement, the Highway Authority would also seek to secure contributions towards the delivery of Smarter Choices measures.
+Given the scale and location of the development it would also be appropriate to secure contributions towards the delivery of Smarter Choices measures.
 These will promote or facilitate travel by non-car modes between the development.
 Initiatives can include bus vouchers, travel awareness campaigns, promotion of public transport information.
-The contribution will be calculated during the more detailed phase of the application, but an estimated contribution would be in the region of £210,000.
+The contribution will be calculated during the more detailed phase of the application, but an estimated contribution would be in the region of £80,000